ManticoreGamesInc/platform-documentation/docs/tutorials/gameplay/weapons.md

 6. Currently, the weapon can't shoot anything!
 For a bullet to fire out of the gun when using Left Click to fire, a bullet template needs to be dragged into the weapon.
     1. Click on the weapon in the hierarchy.
 In the Properties window, scroll down to the Projectile section.
 There is a property called "**Projectile Template**".
 Here is where we would drag a template for the bullet!
   To do this, let's add a capsule object to our project Hierarchy.
-Change the scale to shrink the size until you are satisfied with the bullet shape.
+This can be found in the *Asset Manifest*, within the Basic Shapes section.
+Drag one into the viewport, and change the scale to shrink the size until you are satisfied with the bullet shape.
-    2. Once you are happy with the bullet shape, right click the object in the Hierarchy and click "Create Folder Containing This" to wrap our object in a folder.
+    2. Once you are happy with the bullet shape, right click the object in the Hierarchy and click "New Folder Containing This" to wrap our object in a folder.
 This needs to be done so that our resizing is saved--whenever a template is spawned in Core, it will always have even 1:1 transformations, which would ruin our shape.
     2. Right click this folder, and click "Enable Networking".
     3. Next, right click this folder again, and click "Create New Template From This".
     4. Once it is a template, delete it from the project Hierarchy.
 We now can drag that bullet template from our Asset Manifest into the Projectile Template property of the weapon!